SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 ... or `mvnw package` in Windows command line.

 ### Login to Cloud Foundry
 Make sure your are logged in to Cloud Foundry and you target your trial space.
 The following commands will setup your environment to use the provided Cloud Foundry instance.

  - `cf api <<Your API endpoint>>`
  - `cf login -u <<your user id>>`
  - In case you are assigned to multiple orgs, select the `trial` organisation.

-To find the API end point, please refer the [documentation]( https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/350356d1dc314d3199dca15bd2ab9b0e.html)
+To find the API end point, please refer the [documentation](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/350356d1dc314d3199dca15bd2ab9b0e.html).

-### Create Services
+### Create services
 Create the (backing) services that are specified in the [`manifest.yml`](manifest.yml).

 Execute in terminal (within project directory, which contains the `security` folder):